SUSE/Portus/spec/integration/README.md

   tests have finished.
 This is disabled by default so you can check the logs after tests have finished, and to re-use these same containers on successive runs with the `SKIP_ENV_TESTS` environment variables.
+- `PROFILES`: there are multiple profiles that you can pick when running tests.
+There are two profiles (by default both of them will be selected):
+  - `clair`: the tests that are inside of `spec/integration` (without subdirectories).
+  - `ldap`: the tests that are inside of `spec/integration/ldap`.

 As an example, this is how you'd run this script if you are just interesed in the `spec/integration/push.bats` test:

     $ TESTS="push" ./bin/test-integration.sh

+As another example, if you want to run all the LDAP-only tests, you can perform:

+    $ PROFILES=ldap ./bin/test-integration.sh

 This script will perform the stages described above.
 As a final note, the first stage (setting up the `build` directory) is done by another script: